 A number of former tram shelters have been moved or demolished for road works (eg. at the Normanby Fiveways).
 Those that remain provide an attractive shady shelter for bus passengers and make an aesthetic contribution to the streetscape.
-This shelter is still used by passengers on the Rainworth bus route.
+This shelter is still in use by bus passengers on the Boundary Road route.